Monday, January 4, 2010

 What is steampunk?

 Steampunk means many different things to many different people.
 In Steampunk Crescendo, steampunk means the point in time and space where the industrial revolution, the Victorian era and fantasy collide.
-It is the ultimate dystopia where oppression, magic, super science, industry, Rom and vampires combine to make a world of challenges for the players to overcome.
+It is the ultimate dystopia where oppression, magic, super science, industry, Dhampirs and vampires combine to make a world of challenges for the players to overcome.

 What is dystopian?